RSUs 101: What You Need to Know About Restricted Stock Units

 3. Sale of Shares (Taxable Event)

-• After vesting, any sale is reported separately:
+• After vesting, any later sale of the shares is reported separately:

-• Within 1 year = short-term capital gains (taxed as ordinary income)
+• Within 1 year = short-term capital gains (short term capital gains are taxed as ordinary income/at ordinary income rates)

 • After 1 year = long-term capital gains (0–20%)